Current & Past Research

 - Ugur Uygur, Quinlan School of Business

-This research develops a social enterprise framework to support social entrepreneurship in emerging economies.
+Brief Description: This research develops a social enterprise framework to support social entrepreneurship in emerging economies.
 In this framework, each partner contributes resources and strengths that co-create value.
 The non-governmental organization has an understanding of the local conditions and offers financial and social capital; the university utilizes its research efforts to assess the processes and enhance the positive outcomes of the strategic venture; the corporation utilizes its financial capital and provides market access to the local business; and the local business provides human capital as well as products.
 This strategic alliance encourages long-term sustainability with economic returns, advocates social development goals, and fosters dynamic capabilities that provide the local business a competitive advantage in the marketplace.
 In this research, a Coffee Cooperative in Tanzania (although not presented in this working paper) serves as an illustrative example that demonstrates the formation and operation of the strategic alliance framework.

 For access to the full paper, please contact Linda Tuncay Zayer.